uroybd/topobon/src/site/notes/The Walkway.md

 If you have any query, please feel free to contact me at [connect@utsob.me](mailto:connect@utsob.me) or use the mail button in an individual note's page to fire up a mail thread with contextual discussion.

 ## Maturity Level
-Maturity level of each note is being represented by plant icons like these:
+Maturity level for each note is being represented by plant icons like these:
   1. Seedling (![Maturity Level: 1|10x16](https://topobon.utsob.me/img/tree-1.svg)): Just started.
   2. Sapling (![Maturity Level: 2|10x16](https://topobon.utsob.me/img/tree-2.svg)): Made some progress and have some coherence.
   3. Tree (![Maturity Level: 3|10x16](https://topobon.utsob.me/img/tree-3.svg)): A coherent piece of thought or writing that can be considered completely, even only provisionally.